-It was in this moment I captured Antonia bringing Ultan to her lips and planting a kiss.
+It was at this moment I captured Antonia bringing Ultan to her lips and planting a kiss.

 The happiness in the room that day was off the scale.

-After a while Antonia give Ultan his first feed.
+After a while, Antonia gave Ultan his first feed.
 I must share with you at this point another extraordinary act of kindness.
 Antonia had used a breast pump to stock Paul and Neil’s freezer full to the brim with breast milk!
 She did this throughout her pregnancy and still continues to do so.

 Yeah, I KNOW!!